Skip to main content

 Topping up on-the-go

-If your day involves driving further than your EV’s range, stay calm, knowing that there are now thousands of public charging stations located in Australian metropolitan and regional areas.
+If your day involves driving further than your EV’s range, there are thousands of public charging stations in Australian metropolitan and regional areas.

-These stations are extremely convenient as you can use these to charge your vehicle while you’re at work or top-up while you’re doing your grocery shopping.
-There’s no need to rely solely on your home charging system, helping to relieve any potential range anxiety.
+Placed in convenient locations, you can charge your vehicle while you’re at work or top-up while doing your grocery shopping.
+It’s reassuring to have options if you haven’t been able to get a full charge at home, helping to relieve any potential range anxiety.

-You may have already seen public stations around where you live or work, but you can also view this Plugshare map to find a charging point close to you.
+You’ve probably noticed public stations around where you live or work, and this Plugshare map will help you find a suitable and available charging point close to you.

 What's it cost to charge an EV?

-The refuelling costs of an EV are significantly less than a traditional petrol car.
-In an electric car, with charging costs based on an assumed rate of $0.22 per kWh, 100km can cost between $3 to $5.
-While the same in a petrol car will cost around $15 or higher, depending on the fuel price.
+The refueling costs of an EV are typically significantly less than a traditional petrol car.
+In an average electric car, with charging costs based on an assumed rate of $0.33 per kWh*, 100km can cost between $5 and $6**.

-If we were to compare electric vehicles by model, cars with bigger batteries, like the Tesla S Model at 100kWh, for example, would cost around $22 to charge fully.
+If we were to compare electric vehicles by model, cars with bigger batteries, like the Tesla Model S at 100kWh, for example, would cost around $33 to charge fully (assuming an electricity rate of $0.33 per kWh*).

-Whereas a 2019 Nissan Leaf with a 40kWh battery size would be fully charged after $8.80.
+Whereas a BYD Dolphin with a 44.9 kWh battery size would be fully charged (from 0-100%) for $14.82 (assuming an electricity rate of $0.33 per kWh*).
 So, like larger petrol-powered vehicles have higher fuel costs and tank capacity than smaller models, electric vehicle charging costs largely depend on the model and battery size.

 Model Estimated charging cost per 100 kms* Full battery charging costs* Battery size Efficiency^